-In addition to providing students' with substantive knowledge of foreign policy, this class also aims to hone students analytical, writing, and oral communication skills, which are all key student learning objects of the School of Diplomacy.
-The ability to analyze unfolding international events from a variety of perspectives is a critical skill when attempting to understand why foreign leaders adopted a certain course of action and why other states respond as they do.
-Oral and written communication skills are critical not only in the field of diplomacy, but also to all post-Seton Hall professional endeavors.
+In addition to providing students with substantive knowledge of foreign policy, this class also aims to hone students' analytical, writing, and oral communication skills, all of which are key student learning objectives of the School of Diplomacy.
+The ability to analyze international events from a variety of perspectives is a critical skill when attempting to understand why foreign leaders adopted a certain course of action and why other states respond as they do.
+Oral and written communication skills are critical to all post-Seton Hall professional endeavors.
 Writing helps students improve their ability to relate evidence to argument.
 Oral communication skills are necessary not only to convey information, but also to persuade others of your interpretation of an issue, a critical negotiation skill.